Optimal queue-size scaling in switched networks: Introduction

-$\:${Our analysis consists of two principal components.
-Firstly, we propose and analyze a scheduling mechanism that is able to emulate, in discrete time, {\em any} continuous-time bandwidth allocation within a bounded degree of error.
-This scheduler maintains a continuous-time queueing process and tracks its own queue size process.
-If, valued under a certain decomposition, the gap between the idealized continuous-time process and the real queueing process becomes too large then an appropriate schedule is allocated.
-Secondly, we implement specific bandwidth allocation named the store-and-forward allocation policy (SFA).
-This policy was first considered by Massouli\'e, and was consequently discussed in the thesis of \citet[Section 3.4]{PTh}.
-It was shown to be insensitive with respect to phase-type service distributions in works by \citet{bonaldproutiere1,bonaldproutiere2}.
-The insensitivity of this policy for general service distributions was established by \citet{zachary}.} The Store-and-Forward policy is closely related to classical product-form multiclass queueing network, which have highly desirable queue-size scalings.
-By emulating these queueing networks, we are able to translate results which render optimal queue-size bounds for a {switched} network. {An interested reader is referred to \cite{walton} and \cite{KMW} for an in-depth discussion on the relation between this policy, the proportionally fair allocation, and multiclass queueing networks.}
+Our analysis consists of two principal components.
+First, we propose and analyze a scheduling mechanism that is able to emulate, in discrete time, \textit{any} continuous-time bandwidth allocation within a bounded degree of error.
+This scheduler maintains a continuous-time queuing process and tracks its own queue size process.
+If, valued under a certain decomposition, the gap between the idealized continuous-time process and the real queuing process becomes too large, then an appropriate schedule is allocated.
+Second, we implement specific bandwidth allocation named the store-and-forward allocation policy (SFA).
+This policy was first considered by Massouli\'e, and was consequently discussed in the thesis of Prouti\`ere \cite{PTh}, Section~3.4.
+It was shown to be insensitive with respect to phase-type service distributions in works by Bonald and Prouti\`ere \cite{bonaldproutiere1,bonaldproutiere2}.
+The insensitivity of this policy for general service distributions was established by Zachary~\cite{zachary}.
+The store-and-forward policy is closely related to the classical product-form multi-class queuing network, which have highly desirable queue-size scalings.
+By emulating these queuing networks, we are able to translate results which render optimal queue-size bounds for a switched network.
+An interested reader is referred to \cite{walton} and \cite{KMW} for an in-depth discussion on the relation between this policy, the proportionally fair allocation, and multi-class queuing networks.